“It Was a Huge Loss. And I Did Love Him”: Roger Waters Tells the Tragic Tale of Syd Barrett

 The group's wild improvisations made them the flagship for London’s psychedelic rock scene, but their momentum was short-lived.

 Following a disastrous tour of America in 1968, Barrett eventually drifted away from the band, an early acid casualty.

-Working solo, in 1970 he released The Madcap Laughs (opens in new tab) and Barrett (opens in new tab), a pair of largely acoustic guitar albums filled with whimsical and charmingly eccentric tunes that proved influential to future psychedelic purveyors.
+Working solo, in 1970 he released The Madcap Laughs and Barrett, a pair of largely acoustic guitar albums filled with whimsical and charmingly eccentric tunes that proved influential to future psychedelic purveyors.

 Sadly, his continued mental deterioration led him to retire from music and become a recluse.